vacp2p/rfc-index/README.md

 Here's the project board used by core contributors and maintainers: [Projects](https://github.com/orgs/vacp2p/projects/5)

-## IFT Project's Raw Specifications
+## IFT Projects' Raw Specifications

 The repository for each project **raw** specifications:
 - [Vac Raw Specifications](./vac/raw)